cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-product-manager.md

 * Unlocking household energy data

 The products you'll deliver will make government services faster, simpler and more reliable.
 You'll have the opportunity to collaborate and engage with users and teams across government.
 This work will be creative, rewarding and high profile.

-We are currently hiring in Ottawa, Toronto, Waterloo, and Montreal.

 ## Provide product management leadership:
 As a Senior Product Manager, you will help CDS and its partners through fulfilling responsibilities that include: